 Portugal ranks as Western Europe’s most affordable destination, both for travelling and living.
-In this post, we’ll look at the cheapest places to live in Portugal and highlight five of the best cities for remote workers and digital nomads or just about anyone else looking for a new base.
-Portugal, which also features in our Europe digital nomad country guides, has many great options for finding the balance between a high quality of life and affordable living costs.
+In this post, we’ll look at the cheapest places to live in Portugal with updated living cost estimates.
+We’ll also highlight five of the best cities for remote workers and digital nomads or just about anyone else looking for a new base.
+Portugal, which also features in our Europe digital nomad country guides section, has many great options for finding the balance between a high quality of life and affordable living costs.

 5 of the Best Cities to Live in Portugal & Work Remotely